Did you hear that Questrade's Portfolio IQ has been relaunched as Questwealth Portfolios?

 After you’ve signed up for the Questwealth Portfolio option, you go through the questionnaire, which asks you questions about which accounts you’d like to open, details about your income, your risk tolerance, and investment timeline.
 After that, you’ll have access to the dashboard, which shows all of your investments in one place.

-If you haven’t heard of robo advisors yet, you’ve got some serious catching up to do in the Canadian Fintech world.
-Here’s the short version: Instead of visiting a brick and mortar bank and putting your money mutual funds that charge high fees (the average in Canada is 2.5%) and rarely beat the market, robo advisors are usually an entirely online experience.
-Simply sign up online, answer the questionnaire, and the robo advisor algorithm will suggest one of several model portfolios for you.
+When you sign up online and answer the questionnaire, the robo advisor algorithm will suggest one of several model portfolios for you.
 These portfolios are usually designed to track the market and contain a highly diversified mix of equities and fixed income – often portfolios are built out of exchange traded funds (ETFs) to minimize fees.
-If you’re learning how to invest online for the first-time, we cover all of the robo advisors in Canada with our Complete Guide to Canada’s Robo Advisors.

 An investment fund manager actively monitors your Questwealth Portfolios, but the fees are much lower than other actively managed funds – between 0.20% and 0.25% depending on how much you have to invest (more on that later).
 This huge difference in fees means you’ll save up to multiple percentage points every year for life of your investment.